FreshRSS/FreshRSS/docs/en/users/02_First_steps.md

 Learning how to handle a new application is not always easy.
-We have tried to make FreshRSS as intuitive as possible, but you might still need a little help to master the program.
+We’ve tried to make FreshRSS as intuitive as possible, but you might still need a little help to master the program.

 This section will guide you to the pages you need to get started.
 The order is tailored to newcomers.